-The simulator is easiest to use with ELF files that were compiled for the windiss environment, without hardware floating point support (which windiss does not provide).
+The simulator is easiest to use with ELF files that were compiled for the windiss environment.
 To select the windiss environment when compiling, assembling, and linking, either:

 - Use -ttof:windiss on the compiler, assembler, or linker command line. - Use dctrl -t to specify the target and environment.
 When dctrl prompts Select environment, select other, and then enter windiss.